Usman M. Sheikh

 Prior to joining Gowling WLG, Usman spent four years as a prosecutor in the OSC's Enforcement Branch, including within the specialist Insider Trading/Market Manipulation Unit.
 In this role, he investigated and prosecuted all forms of securities law violations, including the largest criminal case of insider trading in Canadian history, as well as a recent regulatory case of insider trading for which the highest sanctions in Canada were ordered.

 In 2016, Usman was recognized by Benchmark Canada's Definitive Guide to Canada's Leading Litigation Firms & Attorneys as a "Future Star" in litigation.
-More recently, he was distinguished in the 2018 edition of Benchmark Litigation's "Under 40 Hot List," as well as the 2018 Acritas Stars rankings.
+More recently, in 2018, he was distinguished in the 2018 edition of Benchmark Litigation's "Under 40 Hot List" and the 2018 Acritas Stars rankings.
 That same year, he also received the South Asian Bar Association (SABA) Legal Excellence Award, which recognizes South Asian lawyers who have achieved excellence in their areas of practice and exceptionally contributed to the legal profession.
 In 2018, he was recognized as one of the “Top 25 Most Influential Lawyers” by Canadian Lawyer and also identified in Chambers FinTech 2018 as one of top three fintech lawyers in Canada.

 Usman has completed the Canadian Securities Course (CSC) and the Trader Training Course (TTC).

 Usman currently serves as a member of the Ontario Securities Commission Securities Proceedings Advisory Committee (SPAC).

 Usman currently serves as the national president of the Canadian Friends of the LSE (CFLSE), the national alumni association for the London School of Economics and Political Science in Canada.